-In each of the "woman-specific" loops in Sections C-E and in Section F, space was allowed for up to 10 biological children to be reported - for example, up to 10 children could be reported with the current wife or cohabiting partner in Section C, up to 10 with each former wife reported in Section E. In the 2013-2015 NSFG, there were never more than 9 children reported across all of these woman-specific loops in Sections C-E or in Section F. See exact numbers below for the reporting of biological children fathered across Section C-F among male respondents in the 2013-2015 NSFG:
+In each of the "woman-specific" loops in Sections C-E and in Section F, space was allowed for up to 10 biological children to be reported - for example, up to 10 children could be reported with the current wife or cohabiting partner in Section C, up to 10 with each former wife reported in Section E. See exact numbers below for the reporting of biological children fathered across Section C-F among male respondents in the 2015-2017 NSFG:

-- Section C no respondent reported more than 7 children with his current wife or cohabiting partner - Section D - - No more than 5 children reported with "P1" most recent partner - No more than 4 children reported with "P2" 2nd-most-recent partner in past year - No more than 3 children reported with "P3" 3rd-most-recent partner in past year - Section E -no respondent reported more than 4 former wives were reported in the 2013-2015 NSFG and: - No more than 4 children reported with "W1" 1st former wife - No more than 2 children reported with "W2" 2nd former wife - No more than 2 children reported with "W3" 3rd former wife - No children reported with "W4" 4th former wife - No more than 5 children reported with "1st Cohab Partner" - Section F no respondent reported more than 9 biological children in this section
+- Section C no respondent reported more than 7 children with his current wife or cohabiting partner - Section D - - No more than 4 children reported with "P1" most recent partner - No more than 4 children reported with "P2" 2nd-most-recent partner in past year - No more than 5 children reported with "P3" 3rd-most-recent partner in past year - Section E -no respondent reported more than 4 former wives in the 2015-2017 NSFG and: - No more than 5 children reported with "W1" 1st former wife - No more than 4 children reported with "W2" 2nd former wife - No more than 3 children reported with "W3" 3rd former wife - No children reported with "W4" 4th former wife - No more than 4 children reported with "1st Cohab Partner" - Section F no respondent reported more than 10 biological children in this section

-To assist users who wish to analyze information on men's biological children based on chronological order of birth, the male data file includes selected variables derived from the section-specific biological child variables in Sections C-F. These chronologically ordered variables are located on the male file at the end of Section F questionnaire items.
-Each of the characteristics listed below, with the exception of BIOLIVNGnn, are arranged as arrays of 10 variables each in the 2013-2015 NSFG, as no male respondent reported more than 10 biological children.
+To assist users who wish to analyze information on men's biological children based on chronological order of birth, the male data file also includes selected variables derived from the section-specific biological child variables in Sections C-F. These chronologically ordered variables are located on the male file at the end of Section F questionnaire items.
+Each of the characteristics listed below, with the exception of BIOLIVNGnn, are arranged as arrays of 10 variables each in the 2015-2017 NSFG, as no male respondent reported more than 10 biological children.